-Our other destinations include Costa Rica and Nicaragua, get in touch to discover how we can help your trips there too.
+Our other destinations include Costa Rica, Nicaragua and Panama, get in touch to discover how we can help your trips there too.

 - Buenos Aires & Pampas: San Telmo, Tango, re-invention, arrogant, self assured, the arts, opera house, traditional estancias and gallop with the gauchos.
 The capital is hot and humid in December/January.

 - Misiones and Ibera wetlands: Iguazu falls and rain forest, Jesuit missionaries, infinite untouched wetlands to rival the Okavango delta and far fewer tourists, abundant birdlife, blood-red earth.
 Hotter here, perhaps avoid January/February.